The Importance of Spaying/Neutering Your Pet

 Will neutering my cat make him fat and lazy?

-Neutering might reduce an animal's activity level, but this need not result in weight gain.
+Neutering could reduce an animal's activity level, but this doesn't have to lead to weight gain.
 A healthy diet and sufficient exercise can help your pet maintain a healthy weight.

 Don't spaying and neutering interfere with nature?

 Domesticated dogs and cats are completely dependent on humans.
-It's our responsibility as their guardians to make sure the number of companion animals born doesn't exceed the number of available homes.
+It's our responsibility as their guardians to make sure the number of pets born doesn't exceed the number of available homes.

 For health and behavioural reasons, spaying and neutering are also recommended for rabbits.
 Female ferrets should also be spayed.
 If they go into heat and don't mate, they can become anemic and die.
-Veterinarians recommend spaying and neutering guinea pigs but consider surgery unsafe for small rodents such as hamsters because of their size.
+Veterinarians recommend spaying and neutering guinea pigs but consider surgery unsafe for small rodents such as hamsters.
 Separating males from females is the best way to prevent small rodents from reproducing.

 Should my female dog be allowed to have one litter?